 Electric Vehicle Rebates & Incentives

-Get $450 “cash on the hood” or as a bill credit when you buy or lease a new electric car, or even when you buy a used one!
+Get $450 as a bill credit when you buy or lease a new electric car, or even when you buy a used one!

 TMLP offers a $450 customer rebate for the purchase of a new or used plug-in Electric Vehicle (BEV or PHEV).
 Customers can purchase from any licensed auto dealer and apply for the rebate as a $450 credit on their TMLP residential electric bill.

-When a used electric vehicle is purchased from one of our pre-qualified local used car dealer partners, the rebate can be provided as a point of sale instant $450 discount (“cash on the hood”).
-Used EVs can alternatively be purchased from any licensed auto dealer and the rebate applied for as a $450 credit on their TMLP residential electric bill.
-See the required documentation and elegibility requirements below.
+Used EVs can be purchased from any licensed auto dealer and the rebate applied for as a $450 credit on their TMLP residential electric bill.
+See the required documentation and eligibility requirements below.

 $450 EV Purchase Rebate Application

 Need help?
-Contact us about applying for a Next Drive rebate, fill out the contact form:
+Contact us about applying for a electric vehicle rebate, fill out the contact form:

 https://tmlp-ev.ene.org/contact/